vectordotdev/vector/website/content/en/highlights/2021-08-20-rate-limits.md

 Previously, many sinks were defaulting to a limit of 5 requests / second (for example the `http` sink) with a maximum number of concurrent requests of `5`, but these limits were rather arbitrary and artifically constrained throughput.
-With this release, we've updated the default for most HTTP-bosed components to be no rate limiting and a maximum number of concurrent requests of 1024.
+With this release, we've updated the default for most HTTP-based components to have no rate limiting and a maximum number of concurrent requests of 1024.

 To configure a request rate limit or maximum concurrency on a HTTP-based sink, you can set the `request` parameters like: